96boards/website/src/content/projects/alexa-and-ultra96/alexa-and-ultra96.md

 description: Voice control using Alexa is popular for a number of applications.
   This project shows how to connect an Ultra96 (Arm & FPGA) with Alexa.
 images:
-  - alexa-and-ultra96.png
+  - ./_images/alexa-and-ultra96.png
-  - alexa-and-ultra96-hardware.png
+  - ./_images/alexa-and-ultra96-hardware.png
-  - alexa-and-ultra96-flowchart.png
+  - ./_images/alexa-and-ultra96-flowchart.png
 categories:
   - Ultra96
-slug: projects/alexa-and-ultra96/
+slug: alexa-and-ultra96/
-layout: ../../layouts/Project.astro
 ---

 # Integrating Alexa & Ultra96

 Voice control using Alexa is popular for a number of applications.
 This project shows how to connect an Ultra96 (Arm & FPGA) with Alexa.